Governor Hochul Announces Nation-Leading Cybersecurity Strategy

 New York State Division of Homeland Security and Emergency Services Commissioner Jackie Bray said, “Cyber threats are more prevalent than ever as the world relies on digital technology.
 New York’s strategy positions us strongly in preparing for and responding to attacks.
 Thanks to Governor Hochul’s vision and historic investment in cybersecurity, New York continues to lead the way.”

 MTA Chair and CEO Janno Lieber said, “In recent years, MTA has made cybersecurity one of our top priorities.
-It is essential to ensure we can deliver service for the 6 million-plus commuters and travellers who depend on us every day.”
+It is essential to ensure we can deliver service for the 6 million-plus commuters and travelers who depend on us every day.”

-Acting New York State Chief Information Officer Jennifer Lorenz said, “Thanks to Governor Hochul, cybersecurity is a priority in New York State – backed up by real funding, real human resources and a real strategy designed to protect the state’s assets from intrusion and attack.& The Office of Information Technology Services is proud to be a partner in carrying out this important mission, and know it will result in cyber defenses that are better, stronger and more agile.”
+Acting New York State Chief Information Officer Jennifer Lorenz said, “Thanks to Governor Hochul, cybersecurity is a priority in New York State – backed up by real funding, real human resources and a real strategy designed to protect the state’s assets from intrusion and attack.
+The Office of Information Technology Services is proud to be a partner in carrying out this important mission, and know it will result in cyber defenses that are better, stronger and more agile.”

 New York State Police Acting Superintendent Steven A. Nigrelli said, “Law enforcement is constantly challenged to keep pace with evolving online technologies that are utilized by criminals to steal from the public or gain access to sensitive information.
 We want to remind the public that just like you should be aware of your physical surroundings, you should be aware of your online presence too.
 The State Police will continue to work with our partners in safeguarding our cyber security networks.”